Communicant/app/README.md

 http://communicant-app.herokuapp.com/

-Sign in as a parent with rosa@email.com  password 123456
+Sign in as a parent A with rosa@email.com password 123456.

+Sign in as a parent B with steve@email.com password 123456.

+Sign in as a mediator with mediator@email.com password 123456.